-In order to progress in the nursing program, the student must:
+To progress (continue) in the nursing program, the student must:

 - 1. Achieve a grade of C or better in all required general education and nursing courses. - 2.
-Be acceptable by clinical agencies for clinical experiences. - 3.
-Maintain ability to meet essential functions for nursing with or without reasonable accommodations. - 4.
-Maintain current CPR at the health care provider level. - 5.
+Maintain a 2.0 GPA at Wallace Community College. - 3.
+Be acceptable by clinical agencies for clinical experiences. - 4.
+Maintain ability to meet essential functions for nursing with or without reasonable accommodations. - 5.
+Maintain all recurring health records, specifically those with annual updates. - 6.
+Maintain current CPR at the BLS, health care provider level. - 7.
 Students in the WCC LPN-to-RN Mobility program must maintain a current and unencumbered Alabama or multistate LPN license throughout the program.